-- a) The user generates a Start Condition by setting the START enable bit (SEN) in SSPCON2. - SSPIF is set.
-The module will wait the required start time before any other operation takes place. - c) The user loads the SSPBUF with address to transmit. - Address is shifted out the SDA pin until all 8 bits are transmitted. - e) The MSSP Module shifts in the ACK bit from the slave device, and writes its value into the SSPCON2 register (SSPCON2<6>). - f) The module generates an interrupt at the end of the ninth clock cycle by setting SSPIF. - g) The user loads the SSPBUF with eight bits of data. - DATA is shifted out the SDA pin until all 8 bits are transmitted.

-- The MSSP Module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - j) The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF bit. - The user generates a STOP condition by setting the STOP enable bit PEN in SSPCON2. - Interrupt is generated once the STOP condition is complete.
+- The user generates a START Condition by setting the START enable bit (SEN) in SSPCON2. - SSPIF is set at the completion of the START sequence. - c) The user resets the SSPIF bit and loads the SSPBUF with seven bits of address plus R/W bit to transmit. - d) Address and R/\overline{W} is shifted out the SDA pin until all eight bits are transmitted. - e) The MSSP Module shifts in the ACK bit from the slave device, and writes its value into the SSPCON2 register (SSPCON2<6>). - f) The module generates an interrupt at the end of the ninth clock cycle by setting SSPIF. - g) The user resets the SSPIF bit and loads the SSPBUF with eight bits of data. - DATA is shifted out the SDA pin until all eight bits are transmitted. - The MSSP Module shifts in the ACK bit from the slave device and writes its value into the SSPCON2 register (SSPCON2<6>). - j) The MSSP module generates an interrupt at the end of the ninth clock cycle by setting the SSPIF bit. - k) The user resets the SSPIF bit and generates a STOP condition by setting the STOP enable bit PEN in SSPCON2. - I) SSPIF is set when the STOP condition is complete.